-THC (Intoxicating): Due to the counter culture surrounding cannabis as a result of the war on drugs, THC has been widely popularized amongst cannabis users for decades.
-To the same extent, it is also driven the stigma surrounding said counter culture.
+THC (Intoxicating): Due to the counterculture surrounding cannabis as a result of the war on drugs, THC has been widely popularized among cannabis users for decades.
+To the same extent, it is also driven the stigma surrounding this counterculture.
 That said, recent studies have proven that THC has proven highly effective in dealing with a number of medical conditions, especially chronic pain and depression.

-CBD (Non-Intoxicating): CBD is becoming more and more popular and available due to the recent Farm Bill legislation.
-It is the non-psychoactive cannabinoid that is highly effective in combating dyskinesia, anxiety, and inflammation- just to name a few.
-While CBD took a back seat over the years of cannabis illegality, research has shown that when combined with THC- the synergistic effects of the cannabinoids produce the most effective medical benefits.
-There are numerous over the counter options for CBD available, but they are not tested as rigorously as that of the products available on the Maryland Medical Cannabis market.
+CBD (Non-Intoxicating): CBD is becoming more popular and available due to the recent Farm Bill legislation.
+It is the non-psychoactive cannabinoid that is highly effective in combating dyskinesia, anxiety, and inflammation, to name a few.
+While CBD took a back seat over the years of criminalized cannabis, research has shown that when combined with THC, the synergistic effects of the cannabinoids produce the most effective medical benefits.
+There are numerous over-the-counter options for CBD, but they are not tested as rigorously the products available on the Maryland Medical Cannabis market.

-Terpenes: Produced by the cannabis plant (and many others), and give each strain its distinct aroma and flavor profile.
+Terpenes: Produced naturally by many plants, cannabis included, terpenes give each strain of marijuana its distinct aroma and flavor profile.
 They also play a large role in the medical and psychoactive effects.
-Understanding the terpene content of any product is a great way to anticipate the effects of said product.
+Understanding the terpene content of any product is a great way to anticipate its effects.

-Pinene: The most common naturally occurring terpene, it is a main contributor to cannabis’ tell take piney aroma.
-It is also found in many conifer species and herbs such as sage.
+Pinene: The most common naturally occurring terpene, it is a main contributor to the cannabis plant’s trademark piney aroma.
+It is also found in many conifer species as well as herbs such as sage.

 Limonene: Common in Sativa varieties, it is associated with elevated mood.
 It can also be found in the citrus rinds, juniper and mint.
 Limonene has a unique ability to quicken the absorption of other terpenes in the body.

-Terpineol: Due to its pleasant aroma reminiscent of lilac and flower blossoms, it is often used in cosmetic products. it is often found in higher concentrations along side pinene, which unfortunately may mask its sent.
+Terpineol: Due to its pleasant aroma of lilac and flower blossoms, it is often used in cosmetic products.
+It is frequently found in higher concentrations alongside pinene, which may mask its scent.

-Terpinolene: Having a piney aroma with notes of herbs and wildflower, this terpene is a useful insect repellant.
+Terpinolene: Having a piney aroma with notes of herbs and wildflower, this terpene is a useful insect repellent.
 It is also found in rosemary, sage and cypress.
-Terpinolene has been shown to exhibit anti-caner and tranquilizing effects.
+Terpinolene has been shown to exhibit anti-cancer and tranquilizing effects.

 Humulene: Another strong contributor to the earthy aroma of cannabis, this terpene is also present in hops and coriander.
 Humulene can act as an appetite suppressant and offers potent anti-inflammatory abilities.

 Endocannabinoid System: The human endocannabinoid system has two types of receptors that can uniquely receive the THC, CBD and other cannabinoids found in cannabis.
 The CB1 & CB2 receptors impact our physiological processes affecting pain modulation, appetite, memory, anti-inflammatory response and other immune system responses.
-These receptors are found on cell surfaces and although they are present in everyone, each body is different, which is why a wide range of reactions to these cannabinoids occur.
+These receptors are found on cell surfaces and they are present in everyone.
+However, given that each person’s body is different, there are a wide range of reactions to these cannabinoids.

-Although our bodies produce their own molecules that interact with the CB receptors (endogenous), molecules found in cannabis sativa (exogenous are also perfectly engineered to interact with these same receptors.
+Although our bodies produce their own molecules that interact with the CB receptors (endogenous), the molecules found in cannabis (exogenous) are also perfectly engineered to interact with these same receptors.

 CB1: Receives THC molecules - These receptors are concentrated in the brain, central nervous system, and scattered throughout other bodily tissue.
 They mediate many of the psychoactive effects associated with cannabis.